Congress-Bundestag Youth Exchange: High School program

 Each program in the United States has a sister program in Germany, the main counterpart being Partnership International e.V.
 Through CBYX's first decade and a half, Youth For Understanding (YFU) had been the primary administrative organization for the program.
 YFU's organization administration of the CBYX program ended after the dissolution of the United States Information Agency (USIA) in late 1999.
 The USIA had overseen the program on behalf of the U.S. Federal Government.
 In 2008, YFU again became a primary administrative organization for the grant.

 American students who receive the scholarship usually spend 11 months in Germany.
 The first few weeks of the program are taken up by an Orientation and Language Seminar.
 The remaining ten months of the program usually see the students spread out over Germany, staying with a host family.
 They attend a Gymnasium, the German equivalent of high school, for an academic year.
-Other seminars take place over the course of the year, including a trip to the capital in Berlin, where the scholars speak, in German, to the German Bundestag.
+Other seminars take place over the course of the year.

-The admission rate to the scholarship is not published, but competitive.
+The scholarship's admission rate is under 1%, and it ranks among the world's most competitive scholarships for students displaying its exceptional level of difficulty to attain.

 Young Professionals Exchange Program

 This scholarship exchange is dedicated to young professionals between the ages of 18 and 24 who have clear career goals and some relevant work experience in their career field, as well as an openness to cultural exchange.
 Currently 75 young Germans and 75 young Americans participate in the exchange, living in all 16 German Bundesländer and 39 US states.
 The program is designed primarily for young Americans in business, technical, engineering, agricultural and vocational fields, while German participants have all completed an Ausbildung (practical training) in their field.
 Cultural Vistas administers the program in the United States and the Deutsche Gesellschaft für Internationale Beziehungen (GIZ) GmbH administers the program in Germany.

-American applicants for the Young Professionals portion must be between the ages of 18 and 24 at the start of the program, must be US citizens or permanent residents, must have work and academic experience in their field, must have a strong sense of American identity and interest in German and international affairs, and must show flexibility and diplomacy.
-German language skills are not required to participate.
-Applications are due December 1 of each year, and can be completed online at www.culturalvistas.org/cbyx.
-After the initial application round, candidates are interviewed at various locations across the U.S. by a team of Cultural Vistas staff, CBYX alumni, host families, German professors, and other program-supporters.
+The application process of the Young Professionals Exchange Program generally mirrors that of the High School program.

 After applying for the program, 150 potential candidates are selected to interview in their state of residence; Seventy-five candidates are then selected to participate in the program, which includes: